soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/search-for-data.md

 To add data to **Evidence**, start by selecting a search, in the search results fly out, click the *+ Add results to evidence* button.

 Adding data to evidence is a long running process, you can either track the progress in the Jobs tab or in the *Evidence status* column in the *Searches* tab.
 The process includes gathering items from Office 365 and finally Ingestion & Indexing.
-Once working set processing is completed, you can navigate to the working set by clicking on the *Working Sets* tab and then clicking on the working set.
+Once evidence processing is completed, you can navigate to the working set by clicking on the *Working Sets* tab and then clicking on the working set.
 You can then move on to searching, reviewing, tagging and exporting any relevant data.